itsAyushpatel/Car-Price-Prediction/README.md

 ## 📝 License
 This project is open source and available under the MIT License.

-## 👤 Contact
-For any queries or suggestions, please reach out to Ayush Patel.

 ## 🙏 Acknowledgments
 - Thanks to all contributors and users of this project